-Regional workshops: As part of a programme of workshops with interested parties at a national and regional level, we invited interested parties to workshops on route strategies for the Midlands and Gloucestershire to Wales route in late 2021.
+Regional workshops: As part of a programme of workshops with interested parties at a national and regional level, we invited interested parties to workshops on route strategies for the South Midlands route in late 2021.
 Attendees included local authorities, airports and port authorities, transport operators, and other key route-based interested parties, such as major businesses.